-Hence, the act of getting reviews should be embedded in your follow up and direct sales regimes because consumers trust online reviews.
+Hence, the act of getting reviews should be embedded in your follow-up and direct sales regimes because consumers trust online reviews.
 Make sure that you ask for one at their happiest hour; get the gist?
-Such an example would be a family who has just bought their first car; you can simply ask them to post a photo on social media and tag the fellow members.
+Such an example would be a family who has just bought their first car; you can simply ask them to post a photo on social media and tag their fellow members.
 Or if you’re a home service delivery brand, you can ask the customer to leave a review after they’ve received a soothing massage.

 You can also send your customers goodies or other complimentary figurines along with the order just to get into their good books and develop a sense of trust.